n8sOrganization/etcd_cluster_tls/readme.md

 sudo cp etcd_key.pem /etc/ssl/etcd/private
 ```

-9. Create the same directories on your other two nodes, and SCP the certs to them
+9. Create the same directories on your other two nodes, and SCP the certs and key to them

 ## Install and Configure etcd